memoQ editor

 -

-Regular terms -number, and highlighted in light blue in the translation editor.
+Regular terms - marked with a blue number, highlighted in light blue in the translation editor.

 -